• Skip to primary navigation

 Mushrooms are unique in that they can be used and stored fresh or dry.
 Both options have different flavor profiles and concentrations, as well as different textures, making each one most ideal to use in certain specific ways.

-• Dried mushrooms have a more concentrated umami flavor and chewy texture, and need to be rehydrated before use.
-Due to being slightly chewier they make better additions to stews, stocks, and soups, but are also fine to use just as you would use fresh oyster mushrooms.
+Dried mushrooms have a more concentrated umami flavor and chewy texture, and need to be rehydrated before use.
+Soaking them in water for 20-30 minutes.
+Discard the water and add them to the recipe when you would add fresh ones.

 Reader Interactions